Understanding the Power BI service administrator role

-The Power BI Service Administrator role can be assigned to users who should have access to the Power BI Admin Portal without also granting them other Office 365 administrative access.
-For example, the Global Admin role.
-It is meant for those tasked with administering Power BI for their organization.
+The Power BI service administrator role can be assigned to users who need access to the Power BI Admin portal without also granting those users complete Office 365 administrative access.

-Office 365 user admins can assign users to be Power BI admins within the Office 365 Admin center, or via PowerShell script.
-Once a user is assigned, they'll be able to access the Power BI admin portal.
-There, they will have access to tenant-wide usage metrics, and can control tenant-wide usage of Power BI features.
+Office 365 user management administrators assign users to the Power BI service administrator role in the Microsoft 365 admin center, or by using a PowerShell script.
+Once a user is assigned, they can access the Power BI admin portal.
+There, they have access to tenant-wide usage metrics, and can control tenant-wide usage of Power BI features.

-To assign users to the Power BI Administrator role within the Office 365 Admin Center, you can do the following.
+To assign users to the Power BI admin role in the Microsoft 365 admin center, follow these steps.

-Browse to the Office 365 Admin Center and select Users > Active Users.
+In the Microsoft 365 admin center, select Users > Active Users.

 PS C:\Windows\system32> Get-AzureADDirectoryRole ObjectId DisplayName Description -------- ----------- ----------- 00f79122-c45d-436d-8d4a-2c0c6ca246bf Power BI Service Administrator Full access in the Power BI Service.
 250d1222-4bc0-4b4b-8466-5d5765d14af9 Helpdesk Administrator Helpdesk Administrator has access to perform..
 3ddec257-efdc-423d-9d24-b7cf29e0c86b Directory Synchronization Accounts Directory Synchronization Accounts 50daa576-896c-4bf3-a84e-1d9d1875c7a7 Company Administrator Company Administrator role has full access t..
 6a452384-6eb9-4793-8782-f4e7313b4dfd Device Administrators Device Administrators 9900b7db-35d9-4e56-a8e3-c5026cac3a11 AdHoc License Administrator Allows access manage AdHoc license. a3631cce-16ce-47a3-bbe1-79b9774a0570 Directory Readers Allows access to various read only tasks in .. f727e2f3-0829-41a7-8c5c-5af83c37f57b Email Verified User Creator Allows creation of new email verified users.

-You will also need to know the users ObjectID.
+Next, get the user's ObjectId.
 You can find that by running Get-AzureADUser.